 Plus, it improves blood circulation throughout the body, particularly to the limbs.
 This increased blood flow helps bring nutrients and oxygen to the muscles, helping in rejuvenation.
 As a result, you’ll experience less soreness and recover faster between workouts.

-Cool-down techniques also help lower your heart rate and relax your nervous system, providing a peaceful environment for recovery.
+Cool-down stretching techniques also help lower your heart rate and relax your nervous system, providing a peaceful environment for recovery.

 Conclusion